stormasm/spanish/books/eterovic/part01.md

 que te pasa,  Heredia?  -pregunto campbell cuando ya Vinas debia estar en la calle confundido con la gente que a esa hora salia de sus trabajos con ganas de entrar a los bares del barrio para beber una cerveza que los liberara del cansancio

 What's wrong with you, Heredia ? asked Campbell when Vinas was already on the street bewildered with the people who at that time were leaving their jobs wanting to go into the neighborhood bars to drink a beer that would free them from fatigue.

+## Chapter 3

+#### page 20

+sin animarme a encenderlo, without daring to light it

+llevaba seis meses tratando de no fumar, I had been trying not to smoke for six months

+## Chapter 4

+#### page 22

+habia subido unos gramos en los ultimos meses, pero aun me sentia agil capaz de andar, I had gained a few grams in the last few months, but I still felt agile, able to walk.